Heatblur-Simulations/f-4e-manual/src/systems/emergency.md

 MASTER CAUTION can be deactivated by the pilot pressing the reset button on the right console.
 However, it is important to note that pressing MASTER CAUTION does not clear a warning on the telelight panel; instead, the warning will remain until rectified.
-Should a second event occur in a system already giving a telelight warning, MASTER CAUTION will not illuminate a second time.
+Should an additional event occur that requires attention, MASTER CAUTION will illuminate again.

 ### Warning Light Test Circuit